Lemon Tea Cakes

 How to make Lemon Tea Cakes

-In a stand mixer, add the softened butter and sugar.
+Combine the wet ingredients.
+Add the softened butter and sugar to the base of a stand mixer or a large mixing bowl.
 Cream them together, stopping once the butter is a light yellow and fluffy.

 Add in the vanilla, egg, milk, lemon juice and lemon zest.
 Mix until smooth.